 Segmentation bases are the characteristics marketers use to separate an audience into groups, or segments, that can be targeted with specific marketing efforts.

 These bases help the marketer better understand how consumers are similar yet different from one another, which helps inform a segmentation strategy and analysis.

-Working with segmentation bases helps your company develop campaigns that connect to customers and generate results.
+Understanding segmentation bases helps your company develop campaigns that connect to the customer base and generate results.
 You become better positioned to create campaigns that outperform your competitors.